 - (a) Recognition of interest subsidy: Company has been recognising interest subsidy in terms of its eligibility under the New Textile Policy 2012 as Other Income from May 2014 to September 2019. - (b) Recovery of subsidy from Government: The aggregate subsidy of Rs.
-127.73 lakhs recognized by the Company for the period from October 2016 to September 30, 2019, has remained outstanding as on March 31, 2023, due to the technical issues faced on government portal in resolving the queries raised by it.
+127.73 lakhs recognized by the Company for the period from October 2016 to September 30, 2019, has remained outstanding as on March 31, 2024.
+The technical issues faced on government portal has been resolved and the same are pending for processing by the Government authorities.